gpbezerra/amazon-product-listings-scraper/README.md

 # Amazon Product Listings Scraper

-A simple fullstack application that scrapes Amazon product listings from the first page of search results for a given keyword.
+A simple application that scrapes Amazon product listings from the first page of search results for a given keyword.

 ---

-## Features

-- Backend with Bun, Express, Axios, and JSDOM for scraping and parsing Amazon search results.
-- Frontend built with Vanilla JavaScript and Vite for a responsive, user-friendly UI.
-- Displays product title, rating, number of reviews, and product image.
-- Toast notifications for user feedback.
-- Graceful error handling.

----

 ## Prerequisites

 - [Bun](https://bun.sh/) installed.
-- Internet connection to access Amazon.

 ---